JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 `getTeamJoy(group_id)` - Given a group ID, returns a list of dict containing all joy data for a given team.

-`getProjectGroups(project_id:str)` - Given a project ID, return a list of dict containing all groups.
+`getProjectGroups(project_id)` - Given a project ID, return a list of dict containing all groups.

-`getCourseProjects(course_id:str)` - Given a course ID, return a list of dict containing all projects.
+`getCourseProjects(course_id)` - Given a course ID, return a list of dict containing all projects.

 `addStudentToCourse(student_id, course_id)` - Given a student ID and course ID, add a student to a course.
 Returns True if successful.